-With 1 in 5 people experiencing some form of mental illness at some point in their life, understanding the needs of youth who are living with mental health issues and having the tools/resources to work with them is extremely important for Employment Specialist who are currently working in the field.
+With 1 in 4 people experiencing some form of mental health issue at some point in their life, understanding the needs of youth who are living with mental health issues and having the tools/resources to work with them is extremely important for Employment Specialist who are currently working in the field.
 Outside the employment sector, mental health has quickly become one of the most pressing health concerns in Canada, with many campaigns, programs, and services being developed to support those living with mental health challenges.
 Within the employment sector, there are unfortunately very few resources that have been developed to specifically address the unique needs of those living with mental health issues who are trying to access employment.
 The issue of mental health is more pressing still in light of the coronavirus pandemic.
 According to a rapid survey conducted by CAMH in the April 2020, approximately half of the 622 youth surveyed across Ontario perceived that their mental health has declined since the beginning of the pandemic (Centre for Addiction and Mental Health, 2020).
 While youth unemployment experiences are not uniform, it is clear that the link between mental health and unemployment for youth requires a specialized response.
 For YES, the Rebuilding Mental Health and Empowerment Curriculum is that response.
 The curriculum translates the Lighthouse Project learnings into a comprehensive resource that aims to balance education and skill development with advocacy.

 - Provide Employment Counselors with a basic understanding of mental health as well as the knowledge of how employment and the mental illness recovery process are related.